all-ride/ride-app-i18n-en/README.md

-# Pallo: I18n (en)
+# Ride: I18n (en)

-English locale for a Pallo application.
+English locale for a Ride application.